cristicbz/idcontain.rs/README.md

 containers) and enable 'dangling id' detection (using an id after it was deleted).

-Currently the only implemented type is `IdVec` which is an unordered collection, sometimes called a `Slab` allocator.
+Currently the only implemented type is `IdSlab` which is an unordered collection, sometimes called a `Slab` allocator.
 It differs from @carllerche's excellent [Slab](https://crates.io/crates/slab) in its support for the properties described above at a small cost in memory and speed.